bbbradsmith/binxelview/readme.txt

 Custom palettes are 24-bit RGB triples (8 bits for each component).
 Click on a colour in the palette box to edit it.

+If you are able to view a block of palette data in a file, you can quickly copy it to the palette.
+Right click on the first pixel of the block, and the palette will be generated with the colour of each pixel starting with that one.
+Note that this assumes contiguous pixel data, and will not account for row stride, next stride, or tiling.
+(Stride for row and next should be auto, tiling values should be 0.)

+For example, using the 24BPP preset, you can view a saved palette file as coloured pixels.
+Right clicking on the first pixel, you can "load" this palette directly from the file.
+Similarly, the VGA Palette preset may be able to find palettes in a format commonly found in DOS games.
+After transferring the palette, you will need to select another preset to view other data in the file using that palette.

 Hotkeys
 -------